weiplanet/O365-EDU-SDS-AspNetMVC-Samples/README.md

    - **AzureAd:ClientSecret**: use the Key value of the app registration you created earlier.
    - **AzureDomain**: use your AD tenant domain, which should agree with the **AzureAd:Authority** entry

 2. In the Package Manager Console, run the command `EntityFrameworkCore\Update-Database` to generate the initial database.
+If this causes an error, try running the command `Import-Package Microsoft.EntityFrameworkCore`.
 3. Set **OneRosterProviderDemo** as StartUp project, and press F5.
 4. Visit `/seeds` to populate your database with sample entities.
+Make sure to access the endpoint using HTTPS.

 ## Deploy the sample to Azure